• Menu

 From here, we got to see a hillside resort and a sugar cane train.
 The sugar cane train runs along a small track that is parallel to the highway and as we pass by hundreds of sugar cane farms, the locals will harvest, cut, and pile hundreds of canes onto small little train cars that the Sugar Cane Train picks up twice a day to take to the sugar mill.
 Each train car is owned by a different farm and farmer, and based on the number of canes in each pickup, is how they are paid.
 The Cane Train was working its way up the road as we were driving down it and we watched as dozens and dozens of train cars filled with cane were being pulled by a miniature locomotive to the sugar mill up the coastline.

-Fish Of So Many Sizes and Colors - Noumea, New Caledonia
+Yellow, Red, Black, and White - Noumea, New Caledonia

-Fish Of So Many Sizes and Colors – Noumea, New Caledonia
+Yellow, Red, Black, and White – Noumea, New Caledonia

 From here, we made our way back into Nadi town, the largest city on the west coast of the island.
 With a population of about 50,000 people, it was the largest and most bustling place we had seen thus far on the trip, so we got to spend some time downtown looking into the shops and seeing the locals at the nearby fruit and veggie market.